influx6/appstack/README.md

   ASColors: as.ASColors (Provides client and command side color code with String.prototype staining)

   Counter: as.Counter (Provides a basic increment and decrement counter,useful for sizes handle)

+  StateManager: as.StateManager (Provides a object that creates a set of
+      state objects based on a set of function names,allowing the switching of states while still using the standard set of function names for different behaviours)